Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Method: Towards Generalizable, Scalable, Lifelong Knowledge Control

 \subsection{Query-Adaptive Routing for Lifelong Knowledge Control}

-To mitigate \emph{catastrophic forgetting}, we keep the base model frozen and, for each unstructured knowledge instance $\boldsymbol{x}$, train a dedicated intervention module $\phi^l_{\boldsymbol{x}}$ using the aforementioned method.
-At inference, however, the model must select and apply the appropriate intervention to ensure that each prompt elicits the relevant updated knowledge, which introduces the additional challenge of accurately routing each query to its correct module.
+To mitigate catastrophic forgetting, we freeze the base model and train a dedicated intervention module $\phi^l_{\boldsymbol{x}}$ using the method in Sec.~\ref{subsec:single_edit} for each knowledge instance $\boldsymbol{x}$.
+While this effectively isolates edits, it introduces a new challenge at inference: the model must select and then apply the appropriate intervention for a given prompt.
+To address this, we leverage Prop.~\ref{ass:rephr} to design a router that directs incoming queries to their corresponding modules.